clarpaul/RepData_PeerAssessment1/Clarpaul_Reproducible_Research_PA1.md

     ##   <chr>       <dbl>            <chr>
     ## 1 08:35    41.23396 2012-10-01 08:35

-The time with maximum steps is 08:35 on the 24-hour clock.
+The time with maximum average steps is 08:35 on the 24-hour clock.
+During this interval, about 41.2 steps are taken per minute.

 ------------------------------------------------------------------------